smastrom/react-rating/README.md

 ### Rating items labels

 By default, if no `accessibleLabels` prop is set, an hidden label will automatically be generated for each rating item.
-The first item will have the label `Rate 1`, the second one `Rate 2` and so on.
+The first item will be labelled `Rate 1`, the second one `Rate 2` and so on.

 To customize them, pass an array of strings to `accessibleLabels`: